-Your work on this project should start between March and April 2020.
+The start date of your work on this project is flexible and preferably lies between June and August 2020.
 If you are interested, do not hesitate to contact me.
 Whether in English or German, I will gladly provide you with a more detailed project description at a personal meeting.

-Meyer et al. (2016), Fungal Biol Biotechnol; Current challenges of research on filamentous fungi in relation to human welfare and a sustainable bio‑economy: a white paper
+Meyer et al. Fungal Biol Biotechnol (2016) : Current challenges of research on filamentous fungi in relation to human welfare and a sustainable bio‑economy: a white paper